KidyGrowKidyGrow

 What is a wake window and why it matters

 Too-short wake windows can also backfire: babies may only take a short 20–30 minute catnap because they weren't tired enough to settle into deeper sleep.
-The goal isn't a perfect number — it's a range that suits your specific child, with enough sleep pressure to fall asleep easily but not so much that they're overtired.
+The goal isn't a perfect number.
+It's the range that suits your particular baby, enough sleep pressure to drift off easily, but not so much that they're overtired.

 groupsWhat parents most often notice